 Overlooking a river among green hills, Limoges has long been synonymous with the finest porcelain, while its tradition of enamelware goes back even further.
 Many sights and attractions are centered around this proud history.
 Those industries brought immense wealth to the town, which reflects in many of the town's impressive medieval buildings built of local rose-tinted granite.
 The air of prosperity and style with good shops and restaurants, plenty to do and always more to discover.

-Lyon is usually called the capital city of gastronomy.
+Lyon is often called the capital city of gastronomy.
 For a long time, this was equated with sauces and a petit-bourgeois small town complex.
 But then the TGV high speed train linked Lyon with Paris and Marseille, Olympique de Lyon started to win League Championship after League Championship, and a new Lyon was suddenly filled with daring architecture, crowded cafés and avant-garde exhibitions.

 Marseille is the undiscovered jewel in the crown of France’s Mediterranean coastline.
 The rocky hills of Provence look down onto the ancient port and the thousands of boats docked in its clear blue waters.
 Countless artists have been seduced by the sunny climate and the hustle-and-bustle of the town.
-France’s second city has all you could ask for - beautiful beaches, ancient buildings, thriving arts, and a diverse and dynamic nightlife.
+France’s second city has all you could ask for - beautiful beaches, ancient buildings, thriving arts, and a dynamic nightlife.
 Welcome to a place fiercely proud of its unique cultural heritage, dubbed "Planet Mars" by its youthful population.

 Playful and creative, vibrant and young, Nantes has been literally turned upside down by art!
 Located in the south of Brittany, it is just 45 minutes away from the Atlantic Ocean.
 Visit its magnificent castle of the Dukes of Brittany, follow the footsteps of Jules Verne (born in Nantes) and ride on the Grand Elephant at Les Machines de l’île.
 Stroll in the medieval quarter, enjoy a collection of 30 contemporary artworks displayed in the city and along the Estuary of the Loire !